msteinert/bstring/doc/introduction.md

 Problems Not Solved
 -------------------

-Bstrlib is written for the C languages, which have inherent weaknesses that cannot be easily solved:
+Bstrlib is written for the C language, which has inherent weaknesses that cannot be easily solved:

 1. Memory leaks: Forgetting to call `bdestroy` on a bstring that is about to